 Indian Agent (1764-1773)

 The French capitulated to the British in 1763.
-Their Native allies continued to fight on, but they were forced to bury the hatchet eventually.
+Their Native allies continued to fight on but eventually had to bury the hatchet.
 The peace treaties the tribes signed forced them to return the captives they had taken during the war.

 Simon Girty was returned to the recently-renamed Fort Pitt to be reunited with a family he hadn’t seen in almost a decade.
 His older brother Thomas had been rescued only a month after his capture when the British sacked Kittanning, and was now a farmer on nearby Squirrel Hill.
 He welcomed his newly-reunited family with open arms.